 Early’s 14,000-man army began crossing the Potomac River into Maryland at Shepherdstown on July 5 and advanced toward Frederick.
 On July 8, reinforcements from Grant enlarged Wallace’s force to nearly 5,800 men.
 At sunrise on the morning of July 9, Early’s men began advancing toward the bridges over the Monocacy River defended by Wallace’s force.

-Early won a tactical victory because he forced Wallace from the field.
+Early won a tactical victory at the Battle of Monocacy because he forced Wallace from the field.
 Despite suffering heavier losses and being forced to retreat, Wallace enjoyed a strategic victory.
-His makeshift force stalled Early’s advance on the nation’s capital for one vital day, buying time for Grant’s reinforcements to arrive and to prevent the Rebels from occupying Washington.
+His makeshift force stalled Early’s advance on the nation’s capital for one vital day, buying time for more reinforcements from Grant to arrive and to prevent the Rebels from occupying Washington.
 Upon hearing of Wallace’s retreat, Grant relieved him from command.
 To Grant’s credit, however, after learning the facts, he realized his mistake and reinstated Wallace two weeks later.

 Wallace continued to serve in the Middle Department for the rest of the war.
 In May and June 1865, Wallace served as a judge at the military trial of the conspirators involved in President Abraham Lincoln’s assassination.
 In August, he presided over the court-martial of Confederate Captain Henry Wirz, commandant of the infamous Andersonville Prison.
 After serving on a secret mission to Mexico later that year, Wallace resigned from the army on November 30, 1865.